drivet/website/content/posts/2020/pound-cake.md

 food scale, and this procedure doesn't really give you any guidance on big a cake you're going to get, so further instructions are usually necessary.
-Lucky for you, I *do* own a food scale and, as the fates would have it, the ingredients for a traditional pound cake are actually really easy to measure out.
+Lucky for you, I *do* own a food scale and, as the fates would have it, the ingredients for a traditional pound cake are actually pretty easy to measure out.
+Please note that the goal here is more to produce easy to remember numbers than to be purely exact.

-One large egg weighs almost exactly two ounces, or 1/8 of a pound (16 ounces).
+One large egg weighs roughly two ounces, or 1/8 of a pound (16 ounces).
 Four eggs, therefore, is eight ounces, or half a pound, and this will make enough batter to fill a standard 9 x 5 inch loaf pan.

-Butter comes in one pound blocks, so half a pound of butter is half the block, which is exactly one cup.
+Butter comes in one pound blocks, so half a pound of butter is half the block, which is roughly one cup.

-Sugar, by a weird coincidence, appears to have almost the exact same density as butter.
-Half a pound of sugar, therefore, is also one cup.
+Sugar, by a weird coincidence, appears to have a similar density to butter.
+Half a pound of sugar, therefore, is also roughly one cup.

-Flour, as you may have guessed, is less dense than either butter or sugar.
+Four, as you may have guessed, is less dense than either butter or sugar.
-According to my measurements, one pound of flour is almost exactly three cups, so half a pound is one and a half cups.
+According to my measurements, one pound of all-purpose flour (measured by scooping it out of the bag and levelling it with a knife) is roughly three cups, so half a pound is roughly one and a half cups.

 So there you have it.
 Here are the ingredients and the procedure for a standard 9 x 5 inch loaf of pound cake (I guess you'd call this a half-pound